GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 ## Saving images
 To save a render to a .png file, simply click the "SAVE" button that appears on the window with the rendered fractal.
 Images are saved in the same directory as the runnable .jar file.

-## Development
-This is the main/stable branch where releases come from.
-If you'd like to get involved or see how the latest iteration of the program currently works, feel free to check out the development branch.
-Additionally, Javadoc for this porject can be found at this site: https://gjinrexhaj.github.io/Sierpinski-Fractal-Generator/